yeslogic/prince-docs/docs/prince-output.md

 Prince produces PDF files that are compatible with Adobe Acrobat and other PDF viewers.
 The output can be controlled in several different ways, addressing different aspects of the resulting files.

+For compatibility reasons, the PDFs are produced with a resolution of 96dpi.
+To change the resolution the PDF will be viewed or printed with, the command-line option [`--pdf-dpi`](command-line.md#cl-pdf-dpi) can be used.
+The value might affect media queries or image `srcset` alternatives that depend on resolution.
+It also affects the `-prince-filter-resolution` CSS property, when set to `auto`.

 For the error and warning output log, please see [Prince Output Log](#prince-output-log).